 The immune system can be broken down into two general components: the innate immune system and the adaptive immune system.

 The innate immune system is the first line of defense for the body.
 It responds immediately against a wide variety of infections and not only helps to protect the body from invading pathogens, but also triggers the slower, more specific adaptive immune response.

 In contrast, the adaptive immune system provides an antigen-specific response that develops over weeks, but can provide long term resistance.

 An ideal response to a pathogen is when these two systems work together.
 As illustrated, the innate response responds first, providing the body immediate protection while the adaptive immune system responds accordingly.
 With technology that can boost the immediate, innate response, our body is better positioned to fight against inhaled pathogens.

 - Technology composed of a synergistic combination of two synthetic molecules

 - Technology published in multiple leading peer-reviewed journals

-- Strong and expanding patent portfolio—composition and use patent claims issued in eight countries to date, including the US
+- Strong and expanding patent portfolio—composition of matter and use patent claims issued in 27 countries to date, including the US

 - Broad spectrum protection and treatment data in multiple animal models

 - Positive data from Phase 1 and Phase 2 clinical trials